 Low-risk LCH involves the skin, bones, lymph nodes and brain.
-It may also involve multiple organs, but will generally not affect liver, bone marrow or spleen.
+It can also involve multiple organs, but will generally not affect liver, bone marrow or spleen.
 Some children with low-risk LCH may improve without therapy.
 If just a single bone is affected, surgery is usually the first step.
-The surgery is used to confirm the diagnosis and may remove the dendritic-cell growth.
+The surgery is used to confirm the diagnosis and could remove the dendritic cell growth.
 Doctors watch your child carefully afterward to check for a possible return of LCH.

-High-risk LCH involves multiple organs including the liver, bone marrow or spleen.
-For children with high-risk LCH, the best treatment is chemotherapy that lasts about a year.
+High-risk LCH involves multiple organs, including the liver, bone marrow or spleen.
+For children with high-risk LCH, the best treatment is chemotherapy that lasts for about a year.
 Chemotherapy are drugs that kill cancer.